-Note that it is not necessary to repeat a value if the GPS interval remains the same for different battery charge levels.
+- Note that it is not necessary to repeat a value if the GPS interval remains the same for different battery charge levels.
 A value of zero means that GPS logging interval remains unchanged.
-This way there are fewer settings to send to a transmitter when it connects to the GSM network, which gives less room for error.
+This way there are fewer settings to send to a transmitter when it connects to the GSM network, which gives less room for error. - After entering the settings in the online control panel and before going into the field, make sure that the transmitter has accepted the new settings.
+This is done by turning the device on and off using the magnetic pad.